sdmalek44/little-shop-redux/README.md

 ### Iteration 6

 Update the `seeds` file in your /db directory to parse the `items.csv`.
-When you run rake db:seed your development database, it should be populated with the information from the items.csv file.
+When you run rake db:seed your development database should be populated with the information from the items.csv file.
+Be sure to not duplicate data when seeding.

 ### Iteration 7